survivejs/webpack-book/manuscript/loading/04_javascript.md

 # Loading JavaScript

-Webpack processes ES6 module definitions by default and transforms them into code that looks roughly like this:
+Webpack processes ES6 module definitions by default and transforms them into code.
+It does **not** transform ES6 specific syntax apart, such as `const`.
+The resulting code can be problematic especially in the older browsers.
+It is also troublesome if you minify your code through UglifyJS as it doesn't support the ES6 syntax yet.

+To get a better idea of the default transform, consider the example output below:

 **build/app.js**